KrishJeswal/KrishJeswal/README.md

+# Hi there,

-# This space is a quiet mix of code, creativity, and curiosity — a place where I build things, explore ideas, and document what interests me.
+This space is a quiet mix of code, creativity, and curiosity — a place where I build things, explore ideas, and document what interests me.

 ---